mattsse/voyager/README.md

 With voyager you can easily extract structured data from websites.

-Write your own crawler/crawler with Voyager following a state machine model.
+Write your own crawler/scraper with voyager following a state machine model.

 ## Example